henrique0115/monitoring-dashboard-vue/README.md

 ### Bug Reports / Feature Requests

-If you want to report a bug or request a new feature, feel free to open a [new issue](https://github.com/louislam/uptime-kuma/issues).
+If you want to report a bug or request a new feature, feel free to open a

 ### Translations

-If you want to translate Uptime Kuma into your language, please visit [Weblate Readme](https://github.com/louislam/uptime-kuma/blob/master/src/lang/README.md).
+If you want to translate Uptime Kuma into your language, please visit
 ### Spelling & Grammar

 Feel free to correct the grammar in the documentation or code.